Kandalos/Observability-deep-dive/MindPalace/CompanyX.md

 WAF Web Application Firewall – protects web applications from attacks like SQL injection.
 War Room A cross‑functional team assembled to resolve a critical incident under time pressure.

----

-This document is a living resource.
-As you encounter new incidents and technologies, add to it.
-The goal is not just to remember what happened, but to build a mental model that helps you anticipate and prevent future failures.